i001962/gatsby-plugin-cryptowerk-blockchain/README.md

 Gatsbyjs plugin that uses the Cryptowerk blockchain-as-a-service (BaaS) to create an immutable seal on each build.

-With these digital seals, any public folder build can now be matched to its original to verify proof of integrity.
+With these digital seals, the public folder from a gatsby build may now be matched to its original to verify proof of integrity.
+Learn more in the [Cryptowerk developer portal](https://developers.cryptowerk.com/platform/index.jsp)

-When you run `gatsby build`, it will hash and seal the public folder using cryptowerk.
+When you run `gatsby build`, this plugin will hash and seal the content of the public folder.
+First by using [folder-hash](https://github.com/marc136/node-folder-hash)(https://www.npmjs.com/package/folder-hash) and then calling Cryptowerk API to take care of writing to the blockchains of your choosing.

 Here we have an example that will work with the default configuration of `gatsby new`